Early Assyrian period: Early names in the Assyrian King List

 Beheaded statue of a ruler of the Akkadian period discovered at Assur.
 Believed to depict either the king Manishtushu or the local governor Ititi.

 Though there is no evidence of independent Assyrian rule during the early period, the Assyrian King List, a much later document listing the sequence of Assyrian rulers, lists 29 kings prior to Puzur-Ashur, unverified by contemporary sources.
 At least portions of this sequence is likely entirely invented, as many of the names of the earliest rulers rhyme (suggesting an invented pattern), and the names do not match the names of known governors of Assur under the Akkadian and Neo-Sumerian empires.
 Perhaps the sequence was invented in an attempt to create a legitimate "prehistory" by one of the later Assyrian kings.
-Given that the earliest rulers are described as "kings who lived in tents", they, if real, may not have ruled Assur at all but rather have been nomadic tribal chieftains somewhere in its vicinity.
+Given that the earliest rulers are described as "kings who lived in tents", they, if real, may not have ruled Assur at all but rather have been tribal chieftains somewhere in its vicinity who eventually seized the throne.
 This nomadic origin fits poorly with the archaeological record from Assur and neighboring sites, which instead indicates intense agriculture and early urbanization.
 As in the Sumerian King List, several names, if real, may also have belonged to rulers who were contemporaries/rivals, rather than successors and predecessors of one another.